awsdocs/vm-import-export-user-guide/doc_source/vmexport.md

 Exporting as a VM is useful when you want to deploy a copy of an Amazon EC2 instance in your on\-site virtualization environment\.
 You can export most EC2 instances to Citrix Xen, Microsoft Hyper\-V, or VMware vSphere\.

-**Note**
-If you're using VMware vSphere, you can alternatively use the AWS Connector for vCenter to export a VM from Amazon EC2\.
-For more information, see [Exporting a Migrated Amazon EC2 Instance](https://docs.aws.amazon.com/amp/latest/userguide/migrate-vms.html#export-instance) in the *AWS Management Portal for vCenter User Guide*\.

 When you export an instance, you are charged the standard Amazon S3 rates for the bucket where the exported VM is stored\.
 In addition, there might be a small charge for the temporary use of an Amazon EBS snapshot\.
 For more information about Amazon S3 pricing, see [Amazon Simple Storage Service Pricing](https://aws.amazon.com/s3/pricing/)\.

 **Topics**